minprog/webapps/projects/1 blog/content.md

     ![embed](https://www.youtube.com/embed/gsYqPL9EFwQ)

+    You'll need to get a bit more background on [Markdown](https://daringfireball.net/projects/markdown/basics).

 - But besides blog posts, you will generally need to add a few pages to the website containing more static content.
 For example, on how to contact you or your business.
 Have a look:

     ![embed](https://www.youtube.com/embed/1na-IWfv08M)